 - supporting and taking part in the activities of the school.

 - showing respect for your own property as well as the property of others and school property.

 Common sense dictates that when over 100 students and staff work together in one building, cooperation and mutual respect must exist.
 Students, parents, board members and staff have formulated a list of expectations regarding student conduct.Students have been made aware of these expectations.
 Further detailed information about student conduct can be found in the School Discipline Policy.
 This can be accessed on-line, or see the hard copy that has been sent home.

 DIRECTOR OF GOOD SPIRIT SCHOOL DIVISION No. 204

 SUPERINTENDENT OF SALTCOATS SCHOOL

 SALTCOATS SCHOOL COMMUNITY COUNCIL (SCC)

 The Saltcoats School Community Council is a group of volunteers from the school and community; anyone is welcome to attend meetings and have their voice heard.
-This year, members of our SCC are as follows: Chairperson – Tina Nabozniakl, Vice Chairperson – Kim Daigneault, Secretary – Shona Evans, Treasurer – Janet Koroluk.
-Members at Large are Merle Wiley, Allyson Beynon, Suzy Switzer, Teagin Novak, Alaina Chandonnet, Alanna Armbruster and Richard Hodgkinson.
+This year, members of our SCC are as follows: Chairperson – Tina Nabozniak, Vice Chairperson – Kim Daigneault-McCallum, Secretary – Shona Evans, Treasurer – Janet Koroluk.
+Members - Teagin Novak, Richard Hodgkinson, Courtney Stanley, and Anna Bergen.
+Members at Large are: Allyson Beynon, Alaina Chandonnet, Alanna Armbruster.
 Teacher Representative: Crystal Farquharson.
 The Council also includes Principal Noel Budz and Division Trustee Lois Smandych.
 If you are interested in becoming part of the SCC, or would like to attend a meeting, please contact any member or the school for more information.

 SALTCOATS STUDENT LEADERSHIP TEAM